20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 How to get to Waipohatu waterfall track

-The Waipohatu falls walk trailhead is located at the end of Waipohatu Road which is on the way to Curio Bay.
+The Waipohatu Falls walk trailhead is located at the end of Waipohatu Road which is on the way to Curio Bay.
 There’s a turnoff to a gravel road from the main road which could be easy to miss, so keep your eyes peeled!
 You’ll get to the car park in about 10 minutes where also toilets and a picnic area is located.
 This is the start of Waikawa forest which takes you to the Waterfall loop track.

 Read in our complete guide everything about the Waipohatu waterfall walk

-Watch sunrise from Nugget Point Lighthouse
+Watch the sunrise from Nugget Point Lighthouse

-Nugget Point Lighthouse is an iconic panoramic view on the eastern coast of the Catlins.
+Nugget Point Lighthouse is an iconic panoramic view of the eastern coast of the Catlins.
 The lighthouse is one of the country’s oldest lighthouses perched on the cliff named by Captain Cook because they looked like pieces of gold.

-It’s a short walk from the car park along the headland to get to the lighthouse which is officially called Tokata lighthouse.
+It’s a short walk from the car park along the headland to get to the lighthouse which is officially called Tokata Lighthouse.
 When you look down the rocks you might be able to see a colony of fur seals or some of the world’s rarest penguins.

-Spot the yellow eyed penguin
+Spot the yellow-eyed penguin

 Check out the windswept trees at Waipapa Point

-Explore the McLean Falls
+Explore the Mc Lean Falls

 How to get to Mc Lean Falls

 The Mc Lean Falls car park is located along the Southern Scenic Route in the Catlins.
 There are plenty of signs along the Chaslands Highway that tell you to turn off to the Rewcastle road.
-Most of the road conditions are sealed, only the last 3 kilometres follows a gravel road until you get to the car park.
+Most of the road conditions are sealed, only the last 3 kilometers follows a gravel road until you get to the car park.

-From the car park it is a 20 minute walk along the well maintained, flat path until you get to the impressive McLean Falls.
+From the car park, it is a 20-minute walk along the well-maintained, flat path until you get to the impressive McLean Falls.

 Read in our complete guide everything about the Mc Lean Falls